Skip to main content

 STP Port Role - Root Port

 A port with the designation "Root Port" implies that this port is the Root Path or "lowest cost path" to the Root Bridge.
 In a loop topology, there can only be one Root Bridge and only one path (Root Path) to that switch from any given point in the topology.
-This is a part of how Spanning Tree works.
 A Root Port is the port on every non-Root network switch that has the lowest Path Cost to the Root Bridge.
 There can only be one Root Port on every non-Root Switch.
 Once the Root Bridge, Root Path, and Root Port have been declared, the network knows which segments in the loop to shutdown to prevent infinity loops.
-The Root Port designation is given to a port that is connected to another switch.
-Root Ports are not designated to ports with edge devices such as DMX Gateways, et cetera.
+Only a port connected to another switch — rather than an edge device such as a DMX gateway — may be designated as a Root Port.

 STP - Root Bridge

-In a closed Ring / Loop Topology, Spanning Tree is required to prevent an infinity loop or Network Storm / Broadcast Storm of network traffic.
-Read Spanning Tree first to better understand Root Bridge.
-Root Bridge is the pre-determined "center" of the switches in a loop.
-Essentially a loop has no center switch or core switch so one switch has to be elected from which to reference distance between switches and ultimately shut down the furthest link from it to break the loop and prevent Network Storms from occurring.
+In STP, the Root Bridge is the pre-determined "center" of the switches in a loop.
+Switches arranged in a loop topology have no inherent center switch, so Root Bridge allows one switch to be elected from which to reference the distance between switches and ultimately shut down the furthest link from it to break the loop and prevent network storms.

-In a system where all things are equal between the network switches; (cable type, switch port speed, Bridge Priority, et cetera), the network switch with the lowest MAC Address is elected the Root Bridge.
-It is possible to manually configure a switch to be the Root Bridge by altering its Bridge Priority (this will vary by switch and not all switches have the ability to alter this).
+In a system where all things are equal between the network switches (cable type, switch port speed, Bridge Priority, et cetera), the network switch with the lowest MAC Address is elected the Root Bridge.
+A switch may be manually configured as the Root Bridge by altering its Bridge Priority (if supported).
 Note that physical cable distance or length is not a factor in determining the Root Bridge in most systems.

 clipboard_ec4a620146eaea2c28c5b1f5818c2e78e.png